microsoft/Zen/README.md

 }
 ```

-This is a function that takes two Zen parameterx (x and y) that represents an integer values and returns a new Zen value of type integer by multiplying x by 3 and adding y to the result.
+This is a function that takes two Zen parameters (x and y) that represents an integer values and returns a new Zen value of type integer by multiplying x by 3 and adding y to the result.
 Zen overloads common C# operators such as `&,|,^,<=, <, >, >=, +, -, *, true, false` to work over Zen values and supports implicit conversions between literals and Zen values.

 The next step is to create a `ZenFunction`: